joergstolz/joergstolz.github.io/research_areas.md

 ---

 ### Secularization
 Secularization research is one of my main fields of interest.
 I argue that one of the main causes of secularization is religious-secular competition, engaging religion in a "silent battle".
-Secularization happens because the offer of secular goods is increased, crowding out the religious offer both because of functional superiority and time constraints.
+Secularization happens as the offer of secular goods is increased, crowding out the religious offer both because of functional superiority and time constraints.
 The main publications, both theoretical and applied, are:

 [Stolz, J. 2009.
 'A Silent Battle.
 Theorizing the Effects of Competition between Churches and Secular Institutions'.
 Review of Religious Research 51: 253-276.](assets/2013_SilentBattle.pdf)